Value Chain Analysis, 2007

 The ValueLinks Manual by GTZ, 2007, available here.
 The manual includes modules on selecting a value chain for promotion, analyzing a value chain and determining the chain upgrading strategy as well as modules on implementing and monitoring value chain development programs.

-A new addition: The FIAS, IFC "Moving Towards Competitiveness: A Value Chain Approach."
+The FIAS, IFC "Moving Towards Competitiveness: A Value Chain Approach."
 (2007) This technical paper emphasizes how to use value chain analysis to develop policy recommendations.

 See also other resources on Value Chains below and the entry on links to Value Chain resources on other websites.